docksal/docksal/docs/content/_index.md

 - [Zero-configuration](/stack/config/#zero-configuration) projects - with two commands you can be up and running with an AMP stack without having to create or understand any configurations
 - Easy to create [configurations](/stack/config/) to partially or fully override any defaults
-- Tools such as Composer, Drush, Drupal Console, and WP-CLI are built-in so you don't need to have them installed locally
+- Tools such as Composer, Drush, Drupal Console, and WP-CLI are built-in so you don't need to have them installed on your host computer
 - Automatic virtual host configuration and routing
 - Support for [custom commands](/fin/custom-commands/) using any interpreter you want
-- Easily [share your site](/tools/ngrok/) over the internet using ngrok.
-This lets show your project to others without having to move your project to a web host somewhere
+- Easily [share your site](/tools/ngrok/) over the internet using ngrok, which lets show your project to others without having to move your project to a web host